cleesmith/writing_fodder/README.md

 2. **manuscript.txt** - your current manuscript *(all previous chapters)*
 3. **characters.txt** &nbsp;*(optional)* - information about your characters

-> Examples of these 3 files are included.
+> Examples of these 3 files are included, even though all 3 **must** exist they may be empty if desired.

 ## How to Use